April Family-Friendly Events Guide

 0

 Spring is here!!
 Finally, the weather is getting warmer, flowers are blooming, and trees are starting to show their new leaves.
 The beginning of spring offers so many opportunities to spend time with your family.
 This guide to area family-friendly events highlights many ways to get out and about this month.
+Also, please check out our guide to Easter Pictures and Egg Hunts in the DC Area.
+Wherever this month takes you, we hope that your family shares unforgettable experiences as you plant a garden, take a hike, fly a kite, stomp in puddles, or clean up your community.
+Don’t forget: Earth Day is April 22nd!

 Cherry Blossoms: A DC Highlight

-National Cherry Blossom Festival Tidal Basin Welcome Area & ANA Stage
+BloomFest at the Tidal Basin: Welcome Area & ANA Stage

-Now – April 7
+Now through April 11

 West Basin Drive, SW